If You Meet Sartana Pray for Your Death: Releases

 If You Meet Sartana Pray for Your Death was released theatrically in Italy on 14 August 1968.
 Within nine days of its release the film grossed 30 million Italian lira.
 To promote the film at its premiere, the Roman cinema had a Western set presented complete with horses and a carriage.
 A sequel to the film was announced shortly after the film's release.
 An unofficial derivative film titled Sartana Does Not Forgive was released two months after the Italian premiere.
 Two others followed the next year titled Shadow of Sartana...Shadow of Your Death and Four Came to Kill Sartana.
 If You Meet Sartana Pray for Your Death was released in Germany on 22 August 1969 as Sartana - Bete um deinen Tod.

-Wild East Productions released this in a now out-of-print R0 NTSC DVD in 2005.
-It is slated to be re-released by them in a box set with three other films in the series: I am Sartana, Your Angel of Death, Have a Good Funeral, My Friend...
-Sartana Will Pay and Light the Fuse...
-Sartana Is Coming.
-Originally scheduled to be released in late 2013, Wild East ran into licensing issues and shelved the project for a later date.
-The release date has yet to be announced.